jacknoutch/north_hillard_latin_vocabulary/special_vocabularies.md

 - without success, to no purpose,
 - frustra, nequicquam.
 - private citizen, privatus.
-- wholly, altogether [with neg. and
-- virtual neg.], omnino.
+- wholly, altogether [with neg. and virtual neg.], omnino.
 - seat of war, sedes belli.
 - assign, attribuo.
-- control of campaign, chiefcommand,
-- totius belli summa, summa im-
+- control of campaign, chief command, totius belli summa, summa imperii
-- perii
 - in triumph, victor.
-[Triumphus=
-- the triumphal procession of a
+[Triumphus = the triumphal procession of a Roman general.]
-- Roman general.]

 ## Exercise 198.

 - dawn, illucescit, illuxit.
 - break down, proruo.
-- seek refuge in, fly for refuge to,
+- seek refuge in, fly for refuge to, confugio ad.
-- confugio ad.
--
 - incensed with, iratus, dat.
 - partly, partim.
 - hitherto, adhuc.